holochain/kangaroo-electron/README.md

 ## Setup and Testing Locally

 1. Either use this repository as a template (by clicking on the green "Use this template" button) or fork it.
-Using it as a template allows you to start with a clean git history and the contributors of this repository won't show up as contributors to your new repository. **Forking has the advantage of being able to relatively easily pull in updates from this parent repository at a later point in time.**
+Using it as a template allows you to start with a clean git history and the contributors of this repository won't show up as contributors to your new repository. **Forking has the advantage of being able to relatively easily pull in updates from this parent repository at a later point in time.** If you fork it, it may be smart to work off a different branch than the main branch in your forked repository in order to be able to keep the main branch in sync with this parent repository and selectively merge into your working branch as needed.

 2. In your local copy of the repository, run